seedhammer/seedhammer/README.md

 $ echo "runes ACCIDENT" > $USBDEV
 ```

-sends text to the device, ending with an implicit `input b3`.
+sends text to the device, where every space and the newline sends an implicit `input b2`.
 Useful for scripting the input of seeds.

 ```
 $ echo "screenshot" > $USBDEV